 - Conference presentations outside of research track

 - Students working with underdeveloped countries to gauge technological needs

 - Policy engagement

-Eligible students may apply though the funding application at the bottom of this page.
+Eligible students may apply through the funding application at the bottom of this page.
 Before applying, please note that the application will require the following elements:

 - A brief description of the activity.